CLOSER-Cohorts/DeprecateItems/README.md

 # DeprecateItems

-This project contains all the componants for an MVC project using C# to Deprecate Items within a selected dataset or a number of datasets uploaded from a csv.
+This project contains all the componants for an MVC project using C# to Deprecate Items within a selected item or a number of items uploaded from a csv.
+This may be dataset or a questionnaire which have been tested.
+It should be possible to use it on other item types but this has not been tested as yet.

 When the project loads there are two buttons.
 The left hand button allows the user to deprecate items.
 The right hand button displays information of variables with the selected dataset including the deprecated state.